Folk Art Classes

 Class is limited to ten students.

 Experience one-on-one learning, with a Master Blacksmith, in the Herr House Blacksmith shop.
 Working with a Master Blacksmith, the student will learn the basics of fire starting, metal temperature and safety procedures.
 The student will make a simple project, using basic skills of blacksmithing.
 The Herr House will connect the student and instructor to allow them to determine an agreeable date for instruction.
-Classes may take place Monday through Saturday, during daylight hours, April through November.
+Classes may take place Monday through Friday, during daylight hours, April through November.
 No Sunday classes.
 Students must be sixteen years of age or older to register.
 If the student is younger than eighteen, a guardian must be present.
 The cost of the class is $75 and includes instruction from a Master Blacksmith and materials.
 Class will be scheduled after payment is made through PayPal or contacting Starla Hess at firstname.lastname@example.org.
+Weekdays only may be scheduled in 2017.
+All weekend dates are filled.
 Class must be scheduled within one year of purchase date.

 Native Beading Class